BenSmithers/MultiHex/README.md

 It's under active development and there are no official stable releases at the moment.
 The `master` branch is kept stable (with a few known bugs), with experimental features being kept under the other branches.

+If you find bugs or would like to request a feature not on the issues list (or if you just want to let us know how we're doing), let us know on [this form](https://forms.gle/XXBaRJvRrmQyJXfV9).

 # Prerequesites

 You will need PyQt5, Python 3, and numpy.